 I love watching and playing most sports, but I am most devoted to the Steelers.

-I am married to my wife of more than 22 years, Kathy, whom I met in law school.
-Kathy is a health care agent and assistant branch manager for the Pittsburgh branch of a national marketing company.
+I met my wife Kathy in law school and we’ve been married for more than 28 years.
+Kathy is a former lawyer, health care agent and assistant branch manager for the Pittsburgh branch of a national marketing company.
 In our spare time, we share our love of traveling, working out, books and movies with each other.

-Kathy and I have two sons in college.
+Kathy and I have two adult sons.
 Both my boys have inherited my love of sports and music and both play various instruments.